 Business cards are great examples of different paper thicknesses.
-Most business cards are printed on 12 or 14pt cover stock, while extra thick cards are printed on 24pt (or thicker) stock.
+Most business cards are printed on 12 or 14pt cover stock, while extra thick cards are printed on 18pt or 24pt (or thicker) stock.

 Other products usually printed on thick papers include hang tags, door hangers, bookmarks, packaging, and table tents.